dnanexus-archive/parliament2/README.md

 ### Installing

-Download the files by running `git clone https://github.com/dnanexus/parliament2.git`.
-You will have to run `tar -czvf resources.tar.gz resources/` in the directory `parliament2` in order to build the Docker image.
+You can find the most up-to-date version of Parliament2 on our [release page](https://github.com/dnanexus/parliament2/releases).
+You will have to run `tar -czvf resources.tar.gz resources/` in the directory containing the Parliament2 files in order to build the Docker image.

 Then, run `docker build . -t parliament2` from within the `parliament2` directory created by GitHub.
 There should now be a Docker image named `parliament2` on your computer.